YanyingWei1997/YanyingWei1997.github.io/index.md

 <img src="https://github.com/YanyingWei1997/YanyingWei1997.github.io/blob/main/images/yanyingwei1.jpg?raw=true" class="floatpic" width="360" height="480">

-Welcome to my personal webpage!Here is **Yanying Wei (YING, 韦艳莹)**.
+Here is **Yanying Wei (YING, 韦艳莹)**.

 I am a graduate from the School of Economics and Management at the University of Chinese Academy of Sciences (UCAS), where I obtained a Master's degree in Finance.
-Under the guidance of Professor Zuoji Dong, I delved into the intricacies of financial studies, gaining valuable insights and skills in the field.
+Under the guidance of Professor [Zuoji Dong](https://people.ucas.ac.cn/~0058995), I delved into the intricacies of financial studies, gaining valuable insights and skills in the field.

 Currently, I am a dedicated educator at the School of Digital Economics, Nanning University.
 As a faculty member in the Financial Technology program, I am passionate about imparting knowledge in various subjects, including Python Programming, Financial Big Data Analysis, and Econometrics.